K-PaaS/application-platform-guide-eng/user_guide/development_application/go.md

 ##### 2.3.3.
 Connection through VCAP\_SERVICES Environment Setting Information

-To obtain access information for each service to which an application distributed on an open platform is bound, information may be obtained by reading VCAP\_SERVICES environment Setting information registered for each application.
+To obtain access information for each service to which an application deployed on an open platform is bound, information may be obtained by reading VCAP\_SERVICES environment Setting information registered for each application.

 1).
 Application Environment Information of the Open Platform